 Safety & Liquidation Mechanisms

-To safeguard the system, especially the assets of Credit LPs, Twyne introduces its own liquidation framework, acting as the first line of defense before any position becomes vulnerable on the underlying lending protocol (like Euler).
+To safeguard the system, especially the assets of Credit LPs, Twyne introduces its own liquidation framework, acting as the first line of defense before any position becomes liquidateable on the underlying lending protocol (like Euler).

-🌊 Liquidation by Inheritance
+Liquidation by Inheritance

-• Less slippage: No immediate collateral selling
+• Reduced slippage: No forced selling of collateral.

 ⚙️ Liquidation By Inheritance Example

-Let’s say Alice is a borrower on Twyne.
+Consider Alice, a borrower on Twyne.

 • She deposits $100 in collateral.